griffincj/Power-System-Analysis/README.md

 For milestone 3, ``main.py`` calls the methods needed to run the Newton-Raphson algorithm.
 For the first part of milestone 3, the vectors for delta_y (power mismatch) and delta_x (voltage angle and magnitude) as well as the four quadrants of the Jacobian are printed to the console.

+For milestone 4, ``main.py`` the user is now provided a choice to run either a power flow study or a fault study.
+The power flow study is the same as milestone 3.
+The fault study allows the user to select a bus to add the fault to.